valentin-deschaintre/valentin-deschaintre.github.io/2019/call-for-papers.md

 year: 2019
 ---

 For over a decade, CVMP has built a reputation as the prime venue for researchers to meet with practitioners in the Creative Industries: film, broadcast and games.
-The Conference brings together expertise in video processing, computer vision, computer graphics, animation and physical simulation sponsored by ACM SIGGRAPH.
+The conference brings together expertise in video processing, computer vision, computer graphics, animation and physical simulation sponsored by ACM SIGGRAPH.
 It provides a forum for presentation of the latest research and application advances, combined with keynote and invited talks on state-of-the-art industry practice.
 CVMP regularly attracts around 140 attendees approximately 50:50 from academia and the creative industries.

 ---